-- 1. Arriving to class on time. - 2.
-Using electronic devices (e.g., laptop, tablet, etc.) for class purposes only.
-Non-class purposes include email, messaging, social media, non-related articles, etc. - 3.
-Turning off cell phone during class time and ensuring it does not disrupt the class.
+- Arrive at class on time and remain in class for the full duration of the class. - Use electronic devices (e.g., laptop, tablet, etc.) for class purposes only. - Avoid the use of cell phones, email, messaging, social media, etc. during class.